ricsanfre/pi-cluster/docs/_docs/ansible-instructions.md

   <br>
   LVM configuration is done by `setup_picluster.yml` Ansible's playbook and the variables used in the configuration can be found in `vars/centralized_san/centralized_san_target.yml`: `storage_volumegroups` and `storage_volumes` variables.
 Sizes of the different LUNs can be tweaked to fit the size of the SSD Disk used.
 I used a 480GB disk so, I was able to create LUNs of 100GB for each of the nodes.

-- **Dedicated disks** setup assumes that all cluster nodes (`node1-5`) have a SSD disk attached that it is partitioned the first time the server is booted (part of the cloud-init configuration) reserving 30Gb for the root partition and the rest of available disk for creating a logical volume (LVM) mounted as `/storage`
+- **Dedicated disks** setup assumes that all cluster nodes (`node1-5`) have a SSD disk attached that has been partitioned during server first boot (part of the cloud-init configuration) reserving 30Gb for the root partition and the rest of available disk for creating a logical volume (LVM) mounted as `/storage`

   Final `node1-5` disk configuration is: